-Users can password protect both material and circuit component definitions in order to secure an object's associated information.
+Users can password protect objects—geometry, circuit components, material definitions, and circuit component definitions—in order to secure an object's associated information.
 The encrypted information can be viewed and edited by reentering the password.
 This measure of protection ensures that the intellectual property associated with the object is accessible only to authorized users, while still allowing the object to be shared in projects and included in simulations.

 Hidden objects are protected from unauthorized users in the following ways:

 - An encrypted object's properties cannot be viewed.

 - An encrypted object's properties cannot be edited, including the notes or color of a material.

 - All scripting access to an encrypted object is denied.

 - Mesh information cannot be exported if any material or component is encrypted.